 The EU passport gained when obtaining Italian citizenship makes you an Italian and an EU citizen.
 Holders can immerse themselves in Europe’s diverse cultures as official residents indefinitely.
 Should they wish to apply for residency in any EU member state, the application process is merely a formality.

-Besides visa-free access, having an Italian passport can facilitate your employment prospects across the EU.
+Besides visa-free access, having this passport can facilitate your employment prospects across the EU.
 You can work for any employer without requiring them to sponsor a work permit or endorse you.
-Moreover, if you are interested in continuing your education in Europe, possessing an Italian passport could make it easier for you by lowering tuition fees, providing access to greater scholarship opportunities, as well as expanding your education options.
+Moreover, if you are interested in continuing your education in Europe, possessing an Italian passport could make it easier for you by lowering tuition fees, providing access to greater scholarship opportunities, and expanding your education options.

 Italian passport by descent